kevinknights29/GenAI_Papers/README.md

 The primary goals of this repository are:

 1. **Knowledge Consolidation**: To centralize seminal and cutting-edge research papers that define and advance the GenAI field.
-2. **Community Collaboration**: To foster a collaborative environment where ideas and findings can be shared, discussed, and critiqued by the GenAI research community.
+2. **Community Collaboration**: To foster a collaborative environment where ideas and findings can be shared, discussed, and critiqued by the Gen AI research community.
 3. **Innovation Promotion**: To inspire and guide new research initiatives and practical applications of GenAI technologies.
 4. **Interdisciplinary Integration**: To encourage the cross-pollination of ideas from diverse fields such as computer science, cognitive psychology, and digital arts to enrich the GenAI research.